Quick Start¶

 - Parse all

-.pyfiles undersrc/and generate mutants - Run one pytest session to map which tests cover which functions
+.pyfiles under the given path and generate mutants - Run one pytest session to map which tests cover which functions

 - Fork a child process per mutant inside pre-warmed workers